NebraLtd/Helium-Guides/docs/handy-guides/setting-up-hnt-app.md

 When you open the Application you should see the following screen, for these instructions we'll be going through creating a new account.
 If you already have a wallet you should import it instead.

+**If you are asked to grant permissions to allow Location access this is required for setup of the Hotspots later on.**

 | Android | Apple |
 | --- | ---  |
 | ![Play Store](../media/screenshots/android/ha-setup-1.jpg  ':size=350') | ![Apple Store](../media/screenshots/ios/ph.jpg  ':size=350') |